 Do you have a passion to work in the pre-hospital emergency care industry?
 Have you ever thought about becoming an Emergency Medical Dispatcher?
-This job could be the perfect way to launch you into the industry and give you the extra incentive to up-skill and become a private sector medic – or prepare you for university by studying the Diploma of Paramedical Science.
+This job could be the perfect way to launch you into the industry and give you the extra incentive to up-skill and become a private sector medic – or prepare you for university by studying the HLT51020 – Diploma of Emergency Health Care.

 As an example of the types of jobs you can do, here’s an overview of a Queensland Ambulance Service (QAS) ad for Emergency Medical Dispatcher (EMD).